Want to keep up with our blog?

 Ocean Lakes Family Campground has been around since 1971.
-It features 310 acres of oceanfront property, 859 campsites, and more than 2,500 beach houses.
+It features 310 acres of oceanfront property, 859 campsites, and more than 2,500 beach houses, so you should take your turkish beach towel and head to Ocean Lakes.
 It is the largest campground on the east coast and one of the largest in the entire United States.

 LOCATION OF OCEAN LAKES FAMILY CAMPGROUND

 6001 South Kings Hwy